So you’re embarking on a road trip!

 If everyone in the car has the same family or friends, it can be a great time to put someone on speakerphone or connect them to the car’s bluetooth if it has it and get some talking time in.

 Maybe you haven’t talked to grandma in a while and you can all call her while you’re in the car, or maybe it’s a friend.

 Whoever it is, reach out and use the extra time you have to catch up with people.

 It’s something productive to do when you’re bored, and you’ll be connected when you hang up!

 5. Research Things to Do in Your Destination

 We’ve all got smartphones these days, which means you can do plenty of research on your destination on the way there.

 This can be a fun activity for kids to keep them busy on a long car ride, as you can task each of them with planning out a day of your trip each or choosing a restaurant each if they’re old enough to use phones for research.

 Go back to the old school things to do on a long car ride and play road trip BINGO!

-You can download BINGO sheets and then everybody crosses squares off as they spot certain things out the window or various things happen in the car.
+You can download BINGO sheets or other road trip activity sheets and then everybody crosses squares off as they spot certain things out the window or various things happen in the car.